Coreoz/Plume-file/plume-file-web-upload-jersey/README.md

 With Jersey Multipart API, you can implement file uploading really quickly as the library preprocesses the multipart request to make it very accessible through parameters.

-However, this request preprocessing means that the request is read before you can access it.
+However, this request preprocessing means that the request is read before you can access it, and put in temp files on your OS.
 When uploading large files (> 1Go), this can be a performance issue.

 Uploading with Apache FileUpload